- 1-2/3 cups evaporated milk, divided

 - With wet hands, shape meat mixture into 1-in. balls.
 In a large skillet, heat butter over medium heat.
 Brown meatballs in batches.
 Dissolve bouillon in boiling water.
 Pour over meatballs; bring to a boil.
 Cover; simmer 15 minutes.

 - Meanwhile, stir together cold water and flour.
 Remove meatballs from skillet; skim fat, reserving juices.
 Add flour mixture and remaining evaporated milk to pan juices; cook, uncovered, over low heat, stirring until sauce thickens.

 - Return meatballs to skillet.
 Stir in lemon juice.
-If desired, top with lingonberries and serve with hot cooked egg noodles.
+If desired, top with lingonberries.
 Yield: 3-1/2 dozen.

 Reviews for Classic Swedish Meatballs